Netflix fires employee for sharing information about Dave Chappelle’s special amid LGBTQ backlash

 In his defense of Chappelle, Sarandos mentioned the work of comedian Hannah Gadsby as part of the platform’s efforts to “ensure marginalized communities aren’t defined by a single story.”
 Gadsby lashed out at Sarandos on Friday, writing on Instagram that she preferred “if you didn’t drag my name into your mess.”

-“Now I have to deal with even more of the hate and anger that Dave Chappelle’s fans like to unleash on me every time Dave gets 20 million dollars to process his emotionally stunted partial word view,” Gadsby wrote.
+“Now I have to deal with even more of the hate and anger that Dave Chappelle’s fans like to unleash on me every time Dave gets 20 million dollars to process his emotionally stunted partial wor[l]d view,” Gadsby wrote.
 “You didn’t pay me nearly enough to deal with the real world consequences of the hate speech dog whistling you refuse to acknowledge, Ted.”

 In the data that appeared in the Bloomberg report, Netflix spent $21.4 million on its latest hit series, “Squid Game,” and $3.9 million for comedian Bo Burnham’s 2021 special, “Inside.”
-The data shows that Chappelle’s “Sticks & Stones,” which cost $23.6 million, did not perform as well as Burnham’s “Inside” on a “efficiency” scale, according to Bloomberg.
+The data shows that Chappelle’s “Sticks & Stones,” which cost $23.6 million, did not perform as well as Burnham’s “Inside” on an “efficiency” scale, according to Bloomberg.

 Julian Mark contributed to this report.